Singapore Tax Incentive Schemes for Fund and Fund Managers

 Additionally, under the Financial Sector Initiative – Fund Management (FSI – FM) scheme, the fee income earned from carrying out the job as a fund manager is taxed at a reduced rate of 10% instead of the general income tax rate of 17% in Singapore.
 The general requirements to qualify for this scheme are as follows:

-- Fund manager must hold a CMS license (or been given permission to be exempt from holding one).
+- Fund manager must hold a CMS license (or be given permission to be exempt from holding one).

 - Fund manager must employ at least three experienced investment professionals each earning at least S$3,500 per month.